eliranwong/toolmate/package/toolmate/docs/Fabric Integration.md

 `@append_fabric` Append assistant previous response to the given fabric command and execute.

+# Requirement

+Install `fabric` separately, read https://github.com/danielmiessler/fabric

+Set up `fabric` by running `fabric --setup` in terminal.
+This step crucial to enable ToolMate AI to retrieve available `fabric` patterns.
+If you have `fabric` installed without setting it up, you may experience an issue when you start up ToolMate AI.

 # How to use `fabric` with other ToolMate AI tools?

 Assuming `fabric` is installed and the ToolMate AI tool plugin `fabric` is enabled, you may run something like: